wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 <hr/>

-## Individuals must pick a single cloud?
+## We must pick a single cloud?

-Organizations are going multi-cloud by using software from HashiCorp, Snowflake for database, etc.
+Organizations are going multi-cloud by using software from Snowflake for database, etc.

 But an individual has a limited amount of time to keep up with changes.
-So many individual technologists need to select the cloud vendor which provides the best career prospects.
+So many individual technologists need to select the cloud vendor that provides the best career prospects.
 Here's my logic:

 * If you code in C# on .NET and want to continue leveraging that experience, Azure is the natural choice.
 (But other clouds are trying to support Windows.)